15 Common Problems With Garden Cucumber Plants

 - Worm-like white larvae with 3 pairs of legs.

 - Ragged holes eaten in foliage and flowers.

 Getting rid of cucumber beetles is similar to eradicating flea beetles.
 You can use neem oil, horticultural oil, and yellow sticky traps.
 You can also knock them on the ground and vacuum them up with a hand-held vacuum.
 And don’t forget those companion plants, beneficial predators, and row covers!

 Like flea beetles, cucumber beetles can attack the entire Cucurbit family, including your squash and zucchini.
 Check all your plantings and take preventative measures when necessary.

 All Flowers, No Fruit

 While the yellow flowers of cucumbers are a pretty site, we’re obviously growing them for the hydrating, juicy fruits.
+Cucumber flowers can appear early in the season, depending on your hardiness zone.
 If you’re noticing your plant only producing blossoms, you may have a pollination issue.